MohamedMErouane/racers/FINAL_CHECKLIST.md

 - `vercel.json` - Already configured

 ### **For Testing:**
-- `test-websocket.html` - Test WebSocket connections
+- Use the main frontend application to test WebSocket connections
-- `test-frontend.html` - Test frontend integration
+- Check browser developer console for connection status and race updates

 ---